marina01p/SDTM-Labs/Lab#1/README.md

 ```
 ### Abstract Factory
 The abstract factory pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.
+Since I have two factory design patterns (HariboFactory and JellyBellyFactory), with AbstractFactory.java code I encapsulaed both of them.
 ```
 public interface AbstractFactory {
     Candy sellCandy(String name);